pmusaraj/dart-sass/README.md

 #### output

-Switches the Output to a file in the filesystem (by default, the compiled CSS and sourcemap are returned, like in the examples above).
+Switches the output to a file in the filesystem (by default, the compiled CSS and sourcemap are returned, like in the examples above).

 ```ruby
 opts = {